Estimated reading time: 9 minutes

 If you want the very bare-bones toy drone you are probably looking at paying somewhere between $50-$250.
 The more you pay, the more you get, but toy drones are all going to be quite disappointing compared to a high-quality camera drone.

-A camera drone is probably going to cost you upward for $350.
+A camera drone is most likely going to cost you upward for $350.

-There isn’t a cap on the price as you can pretty much always find a more expensive and better drone.
+There isn’t a cap on the price as you can just about always find a pricier and better drone.
 A really good drone will cost you in between $500-$1000, which isn’t an insignificant price.

 You don’t need to be spending over 1000 bucks, you truly can get a fantastic drone for around that price point.